 Methods of assessment

-Units are assessed by a combination of examinations, coursework/essays, presentations and portfolios.
+Modules are assessed by a combination of coursework/essays, presentations, in-class participation and portfolios.

 Your tuition fee includes the cost of:

 We provide all course materials in digital format.